 The best format for importing records from Citavi into Zotero is Citavi XML.
-This format will import the item bibliographic metadata, as well as quotations, tasks, attachments, etc. The import translator was written for Citavi 5 and adapted to work also for Citavi 6, just replace in the following description each occurrence of '5' with a '6'.
+This format will import the item bibliographic metadata, as well as quotations, tasks, attachments, etc. Zotero can import files exported from Citavi 5 and Citavi 6.

-xmlfile you are importing.
-Citavi will save all attachments in the project folder, i.e.
+ctv6file you are importing.
+Citavi will save all attachments in the project folder (e.g.,

 As an alternative to the above procedure, you can export your Citavi library in the RIS format.
 This format will only retain item bibliographic metadata.
 Any additional item elements, such as citations from the “knowledge management” functionalities in Citavi, will not be included.